 By combining the benefits of the U groove with those of the V groove, the undercut U groove is also often called a “safety groove” because while it can provide the necessary traction to hoist the car or counterweight in either direction, the groove also inherently is designed to break traction when overwhelming force is applied as would be the case in the event a machine inadvertently continued driving upward with the car in the overhead.

-When selecting a groove profile, there are several considerations and these are just a few:
+When selecting an elevator traction groove profile, there are several important considerations and these are just a few:

 Speed, capacity, and travel distance of the elevator